Separable Expansions for Covariance Estimation: Methodology

 It remains to address the existence of a solution to the linear system \eqref{eq:system}.
-Note that we cannot guarantee that $\widehat{\mathbf C}_{R,N}$ is positive semi-definite.
-Lemma \ref{lem:PIP_basic_properties} says that $\widehat{\mathbf A}_{1}$ and $\widehat{\mathbf B}_{1}$ are positive semi-definite, and they will typically be positive definite for $N$ sufficiently large (when $\widehat{\mathbf C}_N$ is positive definite).
-But $\widehat{\mathbf C}_{N} - \widehat{\mathbf A}_{1} \ct \widehat{\mathbf B}_{1}$ is necessarily indefinite, and hence we cannot say anything about the remaining terms.
-However, $\widehat{\mathbf C}_{R,N}$ is a consistent estimator of the true $\mathbf C$ for sufficiently large values of $R$ (see Section \ref{sec:analysis} for a discussion on the rate of convergence of this estimator depending on $R$).
-So, for a large enough sample size and appropriate values of $R$, $\widehat{\mathbf C}_{R,N}$ cannot be far away from positive semi-definiteness.
-To eliminate practical anomalies, before we develop an inversion algorithm, we will \emph{positivize} the estimator.
-Doing this is also computationally feasible, as discussed below.
+Note that we cannot guarantee that $\widehat{\mat C}_{R,N}$ is positive semi-definite.
+Lemma~\ref{lem:PIP_basic_properties} says that $\widehat{\mat A}_{1}$ and $\widehat{\mat B}_{1}$ are positive semi-definite, and they will typically be positive definite for $N$ sufficiently large (when $\widehat{\mat C}_N$ is positive definite).
+But $\widehat{\mat C}_{N} - \widehat{\sigma}_1 \widehat{\mat A}_{1} \ct \widehat{\mat B}_{1}$ is necessarily indefinite, and hence we cannot say anything about the remaining terms.
+However, $\widehat{\mat C}_{R,N}$ is a consistent estimator of the true $\mat C$ for sufficiently large values of $R$ (see Section~\ref{sec:analysis} for a discussion on the rate of convergence of this estimator depending on $R$).
+So, for a large enough sample size and an appropriate degree $R$, $\widehat{\mat C}_{R,N}$ cannot be far from being positive semi-definite.
+To eliminate practical anomalies, we will \emph{positivize} the estimator.